equilibria-xyz/perennial-v2/packages/perennial-verifier/README.md

-# Perennial V2 Extensions
+# Perennial V2 Verifier

-Extension systems for the Perennial V2 Protocol
+Intent and Fill Message verifier contracts for the Perennial V2 Protocol

 ## Usage